Revenge of the Fat People

-Revenge of the Fat People is an album by trumpeter Jack Walrath which was recorded in 1981 and released on the Stash label in 1982.
+Revenge of the Fat People is an album by trumpeter Jack Walrath, recorded in 1981 and released on the Stash label in 1982.

 Reception

+The Globe and Mail wrote that Walrath's "music continues the filips that characterized the Mingus bands, the playful tempos, the gospel roots, the passionate solos."

-The AllMusic review by Scott Yanow stated "This Stash LP is a strong effort by the adventurous trumpeter Jack Walrath who contributed four of the six compositions. ...
+The AllMusic review by Scott Yanow stated: "This Stash LP is a strong effort by the adventurous trumpeter Jack Walrath who contributed four of the six compositions...
 The music is as colorful and as adventurous its the titles".